 |The largest retailer, with a decent selection of average quality, but high prices.|

-Among all the online tea vendors, Adagio gives the most professional impression.
+Among all the online tea vendors, Adagio gives probably the most professional first impression.
 It has a slick and user-friendly website, as well as a great community that offers reviews on all the selections and discusses tea related issues in a chat room and forum.
 They ship orders quickly and offer free shipping on large orders (currently over $25, but usually over $49).

 Adagio offers a few high quality teas, but for the most part, their teas are aimed at beginners.
 Their prices are good, but when you take the quality into consideration, their teas just aren’t as good a value as most of the other retailers reviewed here.
 They have a pretty good selection, though and you can get sample packs of all their teas.
-The biggest drawback, to me, is the absence of matcha among their offerings.

 Art of Tea

 Art of Tea have a good selection of quality teas at affordable prices.
 In general, I feel their teas are slightly higher quality than the other retailers, which is why I prefer Art of Tea overall.
 They have a few more teas in the very high quality range, too.
 Inexpensive sample packs are available for all teas.

 Art of Tea’s website is not a nice as Adagio’s, but none are.
 It is still quite user-friendly, with reviews on all products and great customer service.
 They offer free flat rate shipping on orders over $50 (currently over $35 in continental US with coupon code: NEWLEAF35).